 Why is domestic water tank cleaning essential and how do you do it?

 Stagnant, low circulation water sources can be a potential breeding ground for unwanted and harmful bacteria.
-Stagnation can be caused by a number of factors including under-utilising water, using an excessively large tank, and issues in your water system causing blockages or poor flow.
-These factors aside, there will always be some stagnation in water tanks, therefore, regular cleaning and disinfection is essential even if these risks are low.
+Stagnation can be caused by many factors including under-utilising water, using an excessively large tank, and issues in your water system causing blockages or poor flow.
+These factors aside, there will always be some stagnation in water tanks.
+Therefore regular cleaning and disinfection is essential even if these risks are low.

 Cold water storage tanks are also a common source of nutrients for biofilm and bacteria, including Legionella.
-Over time a dirty tank can develop rust, sediment, and silt; unchecked tanks can even become contaminated with organic matter such as leaves and in extreme cases small animals.
+Over time a dirty tank can develop rust, sediment, and silt; unchecked tanks can become contaminated with organic matter such as leaves and small animals in extreme cases.

 Another risk is debris coming in from the mains.
 The tank can act as a catchment area for debris, causing it to harbour nutrients and bacteria.

-The following procedure is designed to comply with the requirements of BS8558:2015 ‘Guide to the design, installation, testing and maintenance services supplying water for domestic use within buildings and their curtilages’.
+The following procedure complies with the requirements of BS8558:2015 ‘Guide to the design, installation, testing and maintenance services supplying water for domestic use within buildings and their curtilages’.